1) Seed-dispersal caused amphibians by feeding them.

 Here is a durian sliced in half.
 Note the thick, woody, and spine-encrusted husk.
 Note the big seeds within a thick layer of fruit.
 If this durian has 3-kilos of fruit, it will have 4,500-calories of nutrition.

 The arms race of the plants (to spread their seeds farthest) led them to give all they could to their most beneficial seed spreading animal symbiots (as we see in the hugely nutritious durian above).
 Thus the benefit of terrestrial seed spreading caused the plants to draw the fish out of the water by nourishing them.
-Also, in a similar way, seed spreading caused the plants to draw the animals into the treetops for reasons that we will get to next.
+Then seed spreading pulled the tetrapods (4-legged animals) far from the water.
+Then, in a similar way, seed spreading caused the plants to draw the animals into the treetops for reasons that we will get to next.

 4) Seed-spreading caused dinosaurs to be big